anutron/clientcide/Docs/Forms/Fupdate.Prompt.md

 ### Arguments

 1. form - (*mixed*) A form Element or the string id of a form Element or the HTML (a *string*) of a form Element used to manage submissions.
-This form will be injected into a [StickyWin][] specified in the options and optionally wrapped with [StickyWin.ui].
+This form will be injected into a [StickyWin][] specified in the options and optionally wrapped with [StickyWin.UI].
 2. update - (*mixed*) An Element or the string id of an Element to update with the response.
 3. options - (*object*, optional) The options object described below: